OBDS-Training/Help/content/en/docs/conda/first-steps/index.md

 ## Verify that a package is installed

-The `conda list` command can be used to list installed packages that contain a certain pattern in their name.
+In the example below, the `conda list <package>` command is used to list installed packages that contain the pattern `mamba` in their name.

 ```bash
 conda list mamba